Determinant method and the pseudo-effective threshold: The number of auxiliary hypersurfaces

 By \cite[Theorem 4.8]{Chen1} and \cite[Proposition 2.12]{Chen1}, the rational points with small height in $X$ can be covered by one hypersurface of degree $O_{n}(\delta)$ not containing the generic point of $X$, where the "small" height means that the bound $B$ is small compared with the height of $X$.
 We will use the above argument to deal with the points with small height and the method of Theorem \ref{semi-global determinant method} and Proposition \ref{semi-global determinant method 2} to deal with the regular points with large height, and combine it with Lemma \ref{upper bound of regular reduction}. \begin{theo} Let $K$ be a number field and $\O_K$ be its ring of integers.
-Let $\overline{\sE}$ be a Hermitian vector bundle of rank $n+1$ on $\spec\O_K$, $X$ be a closed integral sub-scheme of $\mathbb P(\sE_K)$ of dimension $d$ and degree $\delta$, and $\epsilon>0$ be an arbitrary real number.
-Then there exists an explicit constant $C_4(\epsilon, \delta, n,d, K)$, such that for every $B\geqslant e^\epsilon$, the set $S(X;B)$ can be covered by no more than $C_4(\epsilon, \delta, n,d, K)B^{\frac{(1+\epsilon)d\delta}{I_X(H)}}$ hypersurfaces with degree of $O_{n,\delta,\epsilon}(1)$ which do not contain the generic point of $X$, where $I_X(H)$ is defined at \eqref{inf of I_X}. \end{theo} \begin{proof} We divide this proof into two parts, for the case of large heights and the case of small heights.
+Let $\overline{\sE}$ be a Hermitian vector bundle of rank $n+1$ over $\spec\O_K$, $X$ be a closed integral subscheme of $\mathbb P(\sE_K)$ of dimension $d$ and degree $\delta$, and $\epsilon>0$ be an arbitrary real number.
+Then there exists an explicit constant $C_4(\epsilon, \delta, n,d, K)$, such that for every $B\geqslant e^\epsilon$, the set $S(X;B)$ can be covered by no more than $C_4(\epsilon, \delta, n,d, K)B^{\frac{(1+\epsilon)d\delta}{I_X(H)}}$ hypersurfaces with degree of $O_{n,\delta,\epsilon}(1)$ which do not contain the generic point of $X$, where $I_X(H)$ is defined in \eqref{inf of I_X}. \end{theo} \begin{proof} We divide this proof into two parts, the case of varieties with large height and the case of varieties with small height.

 \textbf{Part 1.
 Case of large height varieties. - }Suppose that the inequality